Tree Protection Bylaw Review

 What are the bylaws for Garry Oak and arbutus on pirate property?where does one find the written regulation for NS?

-Currie asked almost 4 years agoThank you for the question.
+Currie asked about 4 years agoThank you for the question.
 The only trees of special interest within the current tree protection bylaw are those within Schedule D (Significant Trees) which include a number of Garry Oaks.
 The current Tree Protection Bylaw as well as an info sheet can be found in the document library on the Tree Protection Bylaw review page.
 See all documents here: https://www.connectnorthsaanich.ca/tree-bylaw/widgets/67202/documents

 Follow Project